 Seeking Treatment And TMS

 Seeking recovery from addiction is often a harder process than people realize.
 There isn’t a one-stop shop to treat addiction.
 Every person is different, and what may work for one person won’t necessarily work for someone else.
 If you or someone you love have suffered a relapse after going through rehabilitation, it may not be on you.
 Rather, the treatment you received may not have been what you needed.
-If TMS is something you believe you could benefit from, then reach out to a dedicated treatment specialist.
+If TMS is something you believe you could benefit from, then reach out to a dedicated treatment provider.
 They can connect you with the best center to provide the treatment you need.